CanonLaw.info

 Edward Peters

-The following observations represent my opinions and I am solely responsible for their content.
+The following observations represent my opinions.
 While I believe that the opinions expressed here are consistent with c.
 212 § 3, I submit all to the ultimate judgment of the Catholic Church.
 The letter “c.” stands for “canon” of the 1983 Code of Canon Law.
 All translations are mine, even if they coincide at times with those of others.
 Dr. Edward N. Peters

 Note: If you have subscribed to Canon Law Blog but do not receive timely notices of updates, we might have a bad email address for you.
 With each notice, a few emails are returned to us, and we have, of course, no way of letting those subscribers know there is problem.